IBM/couchbackup/README.md

 ## Restore

-Now we have our backup text file, we can restore it to an existing database using the `couchrestore`:
+Now that we have our backup text file, we can restore it to a new, empty, existing database using the `couchrestore`:

 ```sh
 cat animaldb.txt | couchrestore